luckyteos/notes/Operating System Notes.md

 **wndFunc/WindowProc():** Controls what happens when a windows message is received

-**Kernel-Based:** Win32k functions reside within the kernel, secur
+**Kernel-Based:** Win32k functions reside within the kernel, security issue as there is no concept of isolation for windows unlike processes and their virtual memory

+## Windows Security
+If user is in Administrators and anothe

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDQ1NjU4MDIsMTI0ODgwNDcxMiw1Mz
+eyJoaXN0b3J5IjpbLTE4ODIzODg1NTcsMTI0ODgwNDcxMiw1Mz
 k0Nzg1OTksLTM5MTI4NzQyNSwzNzA0MzgzMDgsLTc4NTA2Mzc4
 MywtMjI5NDI2NzQ0LDE2MDUyMTE3NzgsMTg3NDcyMjAxNywxMj
 E0MTg0MDczXX0=